 A local group formed with the initial aim of reconstructing Killamarsh station (on the Derbyshire Lines of the MS&LR) for use as a local amenity.

-Contains many photos of GC interest including a section on Duckinfield Works.
+Contains many albums including two on Dukinfield Works.

 The former army ordnance depot at Ruddington is home to a variety of transport-based groups.
 Great Central Railway (Nottingham)